gerred/kube-cluster-pre/README.md

 # kube-cluster

-`kube-cluster` is a wrapper for `kubectl.sh` that provides environment configuration switch.
+`kube-cluster` is a wrapper for `kubectl` that provides environment configuration switch.

 ## Usage